haltakov/suboptimal/README.md

 If you want to contribute an explanation check out the [guidelines](CONTRIBUTING) and feel free to create a pull request!

 ## About

+Hi, I'm Vladimir and I'm a self-driving car engineer with background in machine learning and computer vision.

+I want to help people get started with machine learning.
+I'm tweeting a lot on this topic so you can follow me [@haltakov](https://twitter.com/haltakov).